 Our Favorites: American History Books for High School Homeschool

-The 4 books that received a number of recommendations follow:
+The four American History novels that received a number of recommendations follow:

 - Johnny Tremain by Esther Hoskins Forbes (American Revolution)